Toepfer-Lab/webKinPred/docs/CONTRIBUTING.md

 ## 3. Register Runtime Paths

-If your method needs a new Python environment, you must update the full worker image `Dockerfile` (not `Dockerfile.web`).
+If your method needs a new Python environment, you must update the full worker image `Dockerfile.envs`.

 1. Add a requirements file: